jacobleonhardt/pizza_movie_pairing_app/README.md

 ## <a name="the-gist"></a>The Gist

-Pieflix is a full stack application used to create pairings of pizza companies and movies.
+Pieflix is a full stack application used to create pairings of pizza brands and movies.
 The app allows users to search the TMDb database by selecting one of two processes: Find a Film, or Pick a Pizza.

 With Find a Film, the user selects a pizza brand and the app searches for a movie using predefined filters.
 When a paring is displayed, users can click the "Not Feeling It?" button.
 If they do, pieflix will search the TMDb database for a different film that matches the same query filters.
 (The rejected movie will not be displayed in their list of previous pairings.)